Daphne-Qin/AdventOfCode2021/Problem24/README.md

 <details>
   <summary>Solution Logic (Spoilers!)</summary>
   I noticed that <code>inp w</code> appeared a couple of times, and so did the next few lines.
 This prompted me to copy and paste my entire input into a Google Document and start highlighting the differences between each of the different iterations (there's 14 of them).
-There's only three differences, but these differences are the key to solving the problem.
-[This guy explains the logic pretty well.](https://github.com/mrphlip/aoc/blob/master/2021/24.md)
+There's only three differences, but these differences are the key to solving the problem. <a href="https://github.com/mrphlip/aoc/blob/master/2021/24.md">This guy explains the logic pretty well.</a>
   <br><br>
   I had gotten the case for the <code>div z 1</code> cases, but not the code for the <code>div z 26</code> cases.
 I kept getting that the <code>add x</code> number had to be equal to the negative of the <code>add y</code> number (I had <code>w+a+b == w</code>, where <code>a</code> is the <code>add x</code> number and <code>b</code> is the <code>add y</code> number).
 I was aware, though, that the value of <code>x</code> had to turn out to be 0 for the <code>div z 26</code> cases, since if it were 1, then <code>z</code> cannot ever be 0.
 There were negative numbers for a reason.
 </details>

-While I was writing out my solution on paper, I had no idea what I'd done wrong.
-I was also talking to friends, so I didn't really want to focus on it.
+While I was writing out my solution on paper, I had no idea where I'd gone wrong in my computations.
+I was also talking to friends (it's holiday season, after all), so I didn't really want to focus on it.
 So I left it to today.

 ### December 25
 If you want to know what I did this morning, go ahead and [read the beginning of the README for Problem 25](https://github.com/Daphne-Qin/AdventOfCode2021/tree/main/Problem25#day-25-sea-cucumber).
 I still can't solve that Puppet Cube--in fact, I can barely even turn it around.